Skip to main content

 As we get deeper into tax reporting, any project with an overridden tax will need to have taxes applied at the line-item level so we can correctly map tax types and tax rates to the appropriate jurisdiction.

-To start, let's get an idea of what the default taxes were before you applied the tax override by clicking 'Display' in the top left of your project and selecting 'Show taxes per line item'.
+To start, let’s get an idea of what the default taxes were before the override was applied:

 Quick Note: If you're on a Signed Contract, you'll need to click 'Edit Signed Contract'

-Next, at the bottom of the project click 'Revert to Calculated Rate'.
+Next, scroll to the bottom of your project and click “Revert to Calculated Rate.”

 Sometimes labor or other services are untaxed, if this is the case, then you can leave these line items with a 0% tax (just a heads up - doing so will change the total tax applied to the project, because now not every item is being charged tax).